fleekxyz/fleek-xyz-docs/docs/Sites/index.md

 #### Self Managed deployments

 In self-custodial deployments, you can configure your site with your code repository.
 This allows you to trigger a deploy manually or connect it to your CI pipeline.

+#### CDN
+All sites hosted and deployed on Fleek are accelerated and optimized by the Fleek Edge - the infrastructure backbone of Fleek.
+Geo-aware, intelligent, performant, and decentralized.
+Soon to be powered by Fleek Network.
+It provides high-availability caching, with automatic-cache refreshes on-deploy.